ssube/isolex/docs/handler/LearnHandler.md

 ## Usage

-The learn handler allows creating, deleting, and executing commands.
+The learn controller allows creating, deleting, and executing commands.
 The mode is passed as the first argument; if no mode is specific (any other string passed instead), execute will be assumed.

 ### Create